gmt/gmt-refind-overlay/README.md

 gmt@be-evil.net

 P.S.:
-It should safe to treat all these ebuilds as GPLv2.
+It should be safe to treat all these ebuilds as GPLv2.
 But IANAL etc.